Maykeye/ReAIterator/README.md

 ### Response:
 (Cool adventures)
-Remilia: Sakuya, lets start danmakue
+Remilia: Sakuya, lets start danmaku
 [The fight starts]
 ```

 Old instruction after ;;;--- will be discarded for the next generation.
 After that you can use the result to describe the fight scene.

-TODO:
+Possible TODO:

 [ ] nested structure.
 [ ] better markers for "remove N whitespaces from the last section"
 [ ] use input() instead of system, so VS code in different window can be used